Money Saving Strategies

 Negotiate the Price

-When you've identified your dream rental, check to confirm your vacation dates are available.
+When you have identified your dream rental, check to confirm your travel dates are available.

-- Utility bills
+- Electric bills

 - Phone service